-"Non-degree students" are those who enroll in 11 semester hours of coursework or less per semester and who are not seeking an academic degree from Saint Martin's.
+"Non-degree students" are those who are not seeking an academic degree from Saint Martin's.
 They may enroll without formal admission to the University, but the maximum course load permitted in any one semester is 11 semester hours.
 They may enroll for as many terms as desired for the purpose of educational enrichment or transfer of courses to another institution.
 However, they must meet all prerequisites for the classes taken.
 A non-degree student may become a degree student by applying for and being granted formal admission to Saint Martin's University.